projectnoa/kosuzu/README.md

     $ java -jar kosuzu-0.1.0-standalone.jar http://e-ns.net/discography/ens0036.html

+The resulting Touhou wiki article will be generated in a file called `output.txt` in the current directory.

 ## Adding new parsers

 If you want to add a parser for a doujin circle, first create a file for it under the `src/kosuzu/parser` directory.
 The contents of the file should be similar to the following (using [Yuuhei Satellite (幽閉サテライト)] [3] as an example):